 Rosemary essential oil is great for anything related to sinuses and respiratory relief.
-It helps clear the sinuses and get rid of mucous while being having antibacterial properties.
-I love using it to increase focus and memory retention.
 It is easily a favorite oil for its many uses and for its aroma too.

 Lemon essential oil cleanses and helps open you up, and the scent is wonderful, too!
 It’s very uplifting, which is something we all need when we’re not feeling 100%.

-Eucalyptus essential oil is one you will hear in relation to anything that has to do with your breathing since it works so well for clearing your respiratory system.
-Just inhaling the scent right out of the bottle will give you instant relief if you are stuffy!
+Eucalyptus essential oil is one you will hear in relation to anything that has to do with your breathing since it works so well for maintaining a clear respiratory system.
+Just inhaling the scent right out of the bottle can give instant relief.

 Lastly, the lavender essential oil is added to help calm the body and mind.
-It’s also soothing to the skin and it may help alleviate minor respiratory issues as well.
-You can never go wrong using lavender!
+It’s also soothing to the skin – you can never go wrong using lavender!

 This natural sinus relief body balm recipe makes about 3 to 6 containers, but of course it depends totally on the size you’re using.
 I used some upcycled balm containers I had saved from a lip balm I use, because they are nice tin, and easy to open and close.

-You can find smaller containers online in glass or plastic as well, but plastic is not recommended with the use of citrus essential oils as it can literally break those toxins down and then they will be in the balm itself.
-Yuck!
+You can find smaller containers online in glass or plastic as well, but plastic is not recommended with the use of citrus essential oils as it can literally break down the plastic and then it will be in the balm itself.